• Start your claim

 Settlement agreement solicitors

 A settlement agreement is a legally binding contract which can bring an employment contract to an end on agreed terms.
-If you have been offered a settlement agreement or have a question you wish to ask in relation to one, contact our specialist settlement agreement team for advice on 01616 966 229 or complete our online enquiry form.
-Our solicitors will help you achieve the best possible settlement.
+If you have been offered a settlement agreement or have a question you wish to ask in relation to one, contact our specialist settlement agreement team for advice, we recommend completing our online enquiry form - by completing the form as fully as possible, it will allow us to assess your case much more efficiently to tell you whether we can assist and what funding option we can recommend.

 Read all reviews